|

 How do you know if bacon grease has gone bad?

-• Has it changed color?
+• Color: Has it changed color?
 Don’t trust it if it has.
-And keep in mind, blue, green, gray, or brown tinge in the fat definitely indicates rotten fat.
+Blue, green, gray, or brown tinge in the fat definitely indicates rotten fat.
 Throw it away if you see any of that.

 • Smell: Does it smell different than bacon?
 If yes, don’t use it.
 Once it goes bad it can smell sour, fishy, or have a rotten-like smell.
-Now that last one should be a dead giveaway.
-When in doubt, throw it out!
+When in doubt, throw it out.

-• Texture: If you aren’t sure, touch it with a clean finger and if it’s slimy or sticky then just do not use it.
+• Texture: Touch it with a clean finger.
+If it’s slimy or sticky then do not use it.

-• Mold: If stored well you probably won’t see this but if you do see any mold well then, say see ya later alligator.
+• Mold: If you do see mold, say see ya later alligator.

 1. Hello, I love this site.
 Whenever I’m in a jam for a southern recipe I run to this bookmark and always find what I need.
 I like to refer to your site as “down home edible remedies” My family stems from southern states.
 So I was raised on southern loving.
 I use bacon grease in my grits instead of butter, bacon grease in my biscuits from scratch (bacon cheddar biscuits), in my pizza dough when making a breakfast pizza, I use it in just about everything I cook for more flavor.
 Except for my husband who does not eat any type of pork.
 I render oxtail grease, which saves like bacon grease, keeps lovely in the freezer.
 And I cook everything for him with that.
 I strain and pour in Tupperware allow to cool, then pop it out and break into pieces and save in ziploc bags in freezer.